Locations and Teams make it easy to group staff. This helps you to visualise and filter your employees in Tanda.

 Creating Team Groups

 Team Groups are a feature flag that need to be turned on.
-This can be done by firstly hovering your initials in the top right, clicking Feature Management, and toggling the Team Groups option.
+This can be done by firstly hovering settings, clicking Feature Management, and toggling the Team Groups option.

 The next step is to select workforce > Teams, and select a team.
 You can then scroll down to the Team Groups heading, and simply enter the desired name and save.